-Reported violent crime rate in the United States
+Reported violent crime rate in the U.S. 1990-2021

 Reported violent crime rate in the United StatesThe United States Federal Bureau of Investigation tracks the rate of reported violent crimes per 100,000 U.S. inhabitants.
 In the timeline above, rates are shown starting in 1990.
-The rate of reported violent crime has fallen since a high of 758.20 reported crimes in 1991 to a low of 386.30 reported violent crimes in 2014.
+The rate of reported violent crime has fallen since a high of 758.20 reported crimes in 1991 to a low of 361.6 reported violent crimes in 2014.

-In 2020, the crime clearance rate was highest for murders and non-negligent manslaughters, with around 65 percent of murders being solved by investigators and a suspect being charged with the crime.
-Roughly 57 percent of aggravated assaults were cleared in 2011.
+In 2020, the crime clearance rate was highest for murders and non-negligent homicides, with around 54.4 percent of murders being solved by investigators and a suspect being charged with the crime.
+Roughly 46.4 percent of aggravated assaults were cleared in that year.
 A dossier of statistics on violent crime in the U.S. can be found here.